our blog

 People want to support their friends and family members and the causes that mean the most to them.
 That’s why they’ll donate to a friend’s peer-to-peer fundraising page even if they’re not familiar with your organization.

-The beauty of peer-to-peer fundraising is that this type of campaign spreads the word about your cause to new individuals.
+The beauty of a peer-to-peer program is that this type of campaign spreads the word about your cause to new individuals.
 These individuals may then become invested in your cause beyond that first initial show of support for their friend.

-That’s why peer-to-peer fundraising campaigns can be an effective way to acquire new supporters.
-After your peer-to-peer fundraising campaign comes to an end, reach back out to the new donors who gave to your cause to educate them about your mission and invite them to get involved in other ways.
+That’s why peer-to-peer fundraising events can be an effective way to acquire new supporters.
+After your peer-to-peer initiative comes to an end, reach back out to the new donors who gave to your cause to educate them about your mission and invite them to get involved in other ways.

 In your emails, provide some specific next steps for them.
 These can include:

-• Attending an event.
-If your peer-to-peer fundraising campaign is tied to a specific event, ask your new supporters to attend it!
+- Attending an event.
+If your peer-to-peer campaign is tied to a specific event, ask your new supporters to attend it.
 On the donation confirmation page, give them the option to register to attend your event either in person or virtually.

 In your first welcome email to these supporters, remind them about your mission and thank them for the impact they’ve already made by donating.
 Then, invite them to get even more involved.

-Peer-to-peer fundraising campaigns offer your nonprofit the opportunity to engage your current supporters and deepen their relationship with your cause—which is crucial to raising your donor retention rate.
+Peer-to-peer fundraising events offer your nonprofit the opportunity to engage your current supporters and deepen their relationship with your cause – which is crucial to raising your donor retention rate.

 You can provide a better experience for these fundraisers by:

-• Showing your appreciation after the campaign ends.
-After the campaign ends, follow up and show your appreciation for your peer-to-peer fundraisers.
+- Showing your appreciation after the campaign ends.
+After the campaign ends, follow up and show your appreciation for your team of peer-to-peer fundraisers.

 When you engage your current supporters, they’ll be more likely to stick around for the long haul, increasing both the amount of money they’ll contribute to your cause over the course of their lifetime and your nonprofit’s donor retention rate.